 5. Use one of our handy data tracking sheets! 🙂

 Getting information from other team members can be a huge pain.
-To help you get quality information from team members, we designed an IEP input form.
-Since it is simple, people actually fill out.
+To help you get quality information from team members, we designed IEP input forms.
+Since they are simple, people actually fill them out.

 I also noticed that people would give very unhelpful feedback like “she’s good in class”.
 I found that funneling their thinking helped.
 The form asks what accommodations they use.
-It also asks how they do on academic tasks verses behavior.
-Asking the questions I wanted answered helped me get better feedback.
+It also asks how they do on academic tasks versus behavior.
+Asking the questions I wanted to be answered helped me get better feedback.

 For behavior goals that are part of a behavior plan, making a plan with the students is a good strategy.
 When we meet every 6 weeks to track that progress, a new plan is needed.
 Our behavior plan form works well to craft behavior goals the whole team knows how to track.